ctc/re_programmer/README.md

   -v, --version         show program's version number and exit

-Allows to programm programm-code and optional configuration-data into a enocean module.
+Allows to program program-code and optional configuration-data into a enocean module.
 Configuration-data is backuped into 'data' directory.